swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 When run in full, these workflows produce the following main outputs

 * A processed [AnnData](https://anndata.readthedocs.io/en/latest/) file, which contains gene expression and annotation information ready for downstream analysis.
-* Tables of 'marker' gene information - to aid detemination of cell types present in the experiment
+* Tables of 'marker' gene information - to aid determination of cell types present in the experiment
 * Two report summaries.
   + Single cell QC report [(example)](https://usegalaxy.org.au/u/s.williams/p/invocation-report-ede7b160ea86b66e) : This shows QC metrics at the cell level, to evaluate filtering thresholds and data quality.
   + Single cell basic processing report [(example)](https://usegalaxy.org.au/u/s.williams/p/invocation-report-21aa7559fbcd167e) : Some basic UMAP, clustering and cluster marker results to begin an analysis with.